 How Does Neurofeedback Training Work?

 First, we analyze the brainwave balance using a brain map, or qEEG.
 First done in 1924, EEGs have been around a long time.
-As a result of this, we have a good idea of what a calm, efficient, brain map looks like, and also what one looks like if the person is suffering with anxiety or depression.
+As a result of this, we have a good idea of what a calm, efficient, brain map looks like, and also what one looks like if the person is suffering from anxiety or depression.
 With this information in hand, a custom training protocol can be developed to help correct the imbalances using neurofeedback training.

 The Training Is Easy To Do